some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-This option may be used to protect SD messages against changes of the transmission or lower layer protocols.
+This option shall be used to protect SD messages against changes of the transmission or lower layer protocols.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_577